miketweaver/bsidesslc-hacker-challenges-2017/reversing_required/400_whos_got_a_handle_on_this/solution.md

 $ mv naes naes.png
 ```

-And take a look at it:
+Looks good!
+Now take a look at it:
 ![solution.png](solution-files/solution.png)

 Ok.
 That's weird.
 What do we enter in as the key?

 The title is: `Who's got a handle on this?`, and the filename is `sean`  backwards.
 So maybe [Sean Jackson's](https://twitter.com/74rku5) handle `74rku5`?

 Yes!